 The Landscape and History of the Canadian Badlands

 Though this part of Alberta is a treasure chest of human-interest stories, it’s also a toy box of unexpected beauty.
 On the sixth day I set out for Drumheller, which is about two hours northeast of Calgary.

-As I drove east, miles and miles of flat wheat fields started to bunch up like a Shar Pei’s rolls.
-Wet, marshy ground became more frequent.
-Cattails sprung up, catching dandelion fluff like nature’s lint rollers.
-Then suddenly the ground opened up, revealing millenniums of history.
+As I drive east, miles and miles of flat wheat fields start to bunch up like rolls on a Shar Pei.
+Wet, marshy ground becomes more frequent.
+Cattails spring up, catching dandelion fluff like nature’s lint rollers.
+Then all at once the ground opens up, revealing millenniums of history.

-It’s a dramatic encounter to first see the actual “bad land.”
-A gouge of taupe and red earth, rain worn and sandblasted, it appears along the drive with almost no warning.
-Spires of hoodoos, ravines and mesas emerge like an impromptu grand canyon.
+Encountering the first actual “bad land” is a dramatic experience.
+A gouge of red and taupe earth, rain-worn and sandblasted, it appears along the drive with almost no warning.
+Spires of hoodoos, ravines and mesas emerge like an impromptu Grand Canyon.

-I pulled over at least twelve times to take pictures with the pre-historic sculptures.
-How could I not?
-I pretended I was in Tokyo with the kooky T-Rexs doing a gleeful Godzilla impression behind me.
-I posed for selfies with a Flintstone’s-like purple Brontosauruses, acted unimpressed by two crazed-looking Velociraptors.
-I heard on-lookers giggling, but I’d like to think they were just as tickled as I was by my photo shoot.
+I pull over at least twelve times to take pictures with the prehistoric sculptures.
+How can I not?
+I pretend I’m in Tokyo with the kooky T. Rexes doing a gleeful Godzilla impression behind me.
+I pose for selfies with a Flintstones-like purple Brontosaurus, act unimpressed by two crazed-looking Velociraptors.
+I hear on-lookers giggling, but I’d like to think they were just as tickled as I was by my photo shoot.

 What the Spirit of the Badlands Means to Me